 Major Impediments That Get in the Way of Eating a Healthy Diet

 There is a good chance that, at least at one point in your life, you formulated a goal or New Year’s Resolution to eat better or lose weight—is that ringing a bell?
 Everyone has been there.
 Most everyone wants to be healthier, but how?
-Here are several things you can do now to improve your diet and improve your overall health:
+Here are several things you can do now to improve your healthy diet and improve your overall health:

 Relying on Boxed Meals

 Surely you have probably at least seen or looked into the grassroots ‘healthy’ boxed meal subscriptions—and if not, you are bound to have noticed the array of boxed lasagnas, pot pies, or other meals in the frozen section at your local grocery store.
 While it is pretty obvious why most boxed meals would be unhealthy, it is less obvious that even the ‘healthy’ frozen meals aren’t the best for your health.

 But why?
 The reason why boxed meals ‘work’—meaning, why they last so long in your fridge or freezer—is because they use preservatives and additives.
 Eating excessive amounts of artificial preservatives and additives can lead to weight gain and diseases of the heart and colon.
 So, try to stay away from boxed meals and enjoy a healthy, homemade meal instead.

 A loss of appetite usually comes from a weakened immune system or an upset stomach.
 It may also indicate that you have a digestive condition such as IBS.
 In either case, your immune or digestive system is not where it should be, and it is affecting your health.